-- Identify, analyze and define database objects, enforce integrity constraints on a database using RDBMS. - Use Structured Query Language (SQL) for database manipulation. - Design and build simple database systems - Develop application to interact with databases.
+- Summarize the concepts of database objects; enforce integrity constraints on a database using RDBMS. - Use Structured Query Language (SQL) for database manipulation. - Design simple database systems - Design code for some application to interact with databases.

 Each question will have questions covering all the topics under a module.